Dahlonega Attractions and Things to Do

 Wineries, Hiking, Biking, Kayaking and More

 Vineyards/Wineries- This area is rapidly becoming the wine region of North Georgia and has been named the Dahlonega Plateau.
 Several vineyards are nearby with tours, wine tastings, winemakers dinners and special events.
+Some also serve lunch.
 Visit wineries nearby for more information.

 Hiking- The National Forests contain thousands of acres of mountain forests with many outdoor activities.
 The beginning of the Appalachian Trail